 Homeopathic remedies frequently relieve or eradicate eczema – not only for people but animals as well.
 They are safe to use with babies through to the elderly.

 As a Qualified Homoeopath, I have seen the amazing transition of this chronic condition with incorporating an individually formulated homoeopathic remedy to treat the underlying cause of eczema, psoriasis and dermatitis.

 If your condition doesn’t improve after a few weeks of putting the above changes into place or has been long-term, meaning that has been for many years, therefore classed as a chronic condition.

 It will be beneficial for you to book an online consult today!
 Where you symptoms can be discussed further, I will then have the necessary information to formulate an individual homeopathic and sometimes a herbal formula for you that will help support the healing process further.

 Combining my experience and knowledge as a cosmetologist, I formulated a Psoriasis and Eczema Crème to provide gentle, soothing support and healing to your skin without any harmful chemicals.
 The pure essential oils used in this crème and body wash these amazing key ingredients: organic honey, seaweed extract, pure essential oils: Arnica, Coconut, Argan, Calendula, Hypericum, Chamomile, Clove, Patchouli, Lavender, Thyme & Rose Hip.
 Not only to heal your skin from the outside but from the inside to.

-When the problem is long term it is important to book an online consult so that I can help you get to the cause of your eczema, psoriasis or dermatitis problems, where I will help you to incorporate nutritional changes, I may also prescribe your own unique herbal or homeopathic medicine that will heal your skin condition supporting internal imbalance.
+As mentioned above, when the problem is long term, it is classed as chronic and it is important for you to book an online consult so that I can help you get to the cause of your eczema, psoriasis or dermatitis problems, where I will help you to incorporate nutritional changes, I may also prescribe your own unique herbal or homeopathic medicine that will heal your skin condition supporting internal imbalance.